• Skip to primary navigation

 Can you freeze cheddar cheese sauce?

 Yes, this sauce freezes well.
-Once it is cooled, we pour it in to ice cube trays to freeze.
+Once it is cooled, we pour it into ice cube trays to freeze.
 Once the cubes are frozen, we pop them out and store them in a freezer bag.
 You can then just take out a cube or two as and when you need them and defrost in the fridge.
 This is perfect for making smaller portions like kids meals.

 How to reheat cheddar cheese sauce.